DeadLyBro/guilded-self-bot-console/README.md

 `id() => void`

-Update the variable `sid` server id, `gid` guild id and `cid` channel id to what you are currently watching in the Guilded client.
+Update the variable `sid` server id, `gid` group id and `cid` channel id to what you are currently watching in the Guilded client.

 ```js
 id()